 TGax Editor: Please make changes to the 12th paragraph in this subclause as shown below:

-An AP may indicate an unassigned RU by using value 2046 in the AID12 subfield.
-An AP shall put a User Info field with AID12 subfield equal to 2046 after User Info fields with an AID12 subfield less than 2046.
-A Trigger frame shall not contain more than one User Info field with the same value in the AID12 subfield unless the value of the AID12 subfield is 0 or greater than 2007.
-If a Trigger frame contains User Info fields with the same value in the AID12 subfield, then they shall appear in a contiguous block.
-If a Trigger frame contains User Info fields with AID12 subfield equal to 0 or greater than 2007, then they shall appear after User Info fields with values of AID12 subfield greater than 0 and less than 2008 (if any present).
-If an individually addressed Trigger frame contains one User Info field, then the AID12 subfield of the User Info field shall be set to the 12 LSBs of the AID of the non-AP STA addressed by the RA field.[21114]
+An AP may indicate an unassigned RU in a Trigger frame by including a User Info field with AID12 subfield equal to 2046.
+If an AP transmits a Trigger frame that contains one or more User Info fields with AID12 subfield equal to 2046, it shall place the User Info field(s) with AID12 subfield equal to 2046 after User Info field(s) with an AID12 subfield less than 2046.
+An AP shall not transmit a Trigger frame that contains more than one User Info field with the same value in the AID12 subfield unless the value of the AID12 subfield is 0 or greater than 2007.
+If an AP transmits a Trigger frame that contains User Info fields with the same value in the AID12 subfield, then the AP shall place these User Info fields as a contiguous block within the Trigger frame.
+If an AP transmits a Trigger frame that contains User Info fields with AID12 subfield equal to 0 or greater than 2007, then the AP shall include these User Info fields after User Info fields with values of AID12 subfield greater than 0 and less than 2008 (if any present).
+If an AP transmits a Trigger frame that is individually addressed, then it shall include only one User Info field in the Trigger frame with the value of the AID12 subfield set to the 12 LSBs of the AID of the non-AP STA addressed by the RA field.
+See Figure 26-3a for an example of how User Info fields are ordered in a Trigger frame.[21114]

 [21114, 21548, 21549]

 TGax Editor: Please add the following figure after the 12th paragraph in this subclause as shown below: